roc-lang/roc/CodeOfConduct.md

-# The Rust Code of Conduct
+# The Roc Code of Conduct

 A version of this document [can be found online](https://www.roc-lang.org/conduct).
+It is based on the Rust Code of Conduct, which [can also be found online](https://www.rust-lang.org/conduct).

 ## Conduct